bbauska/CSS-Notes4Pros/README.md

 both declarations.
 ID selectors have a Group <i>A</i> specificity and class selectors have a Group <i>B</i> specificity.
 An ID selector outweighs any number of class selectors.
-Because of this, color: blue; from the #foo selector will be

-applied to the element.
-The higher specificity of the ID selector will cause the browser to ignore the .bar selector&apos;s color declaration.
+Because of this, color: blue; from the #foo selector will be applied to the element.
+The higher specificity of the ID selector will cause the browser to ignore the .bar selector&apos;s color declaration.</p>

-<b>color</b>   :   blue   ; from the #foo selector and the      <b>background</b>   :   black

 <h4>Now imagine a different CSS implementation:</h4>